 Santiago City Attractions - Gran Torre Santiago is Known As tThe Costanera Center Torre 2

-Gran Torre Santiago skyscraper is in Santiago and it is high enough that you can see it from anywhere in the city.
+Gran Torre Santiago skyscraper is in Santiago, and it is high enough that you can see it from anywhere in the city.
 This 64-story building is the largest skyscraper in Latin America.
-This building reaches 300 meters high and has six underground.
-Officially known as the Costanera Center Torre 2, it is part of a large central complex comprising a shopping mall in South America. it is one of major Santiago attractions for architecture enthusiasts.
+This building is 300 meters high and has six underground.
+Officially known as the Costanera Center Torre 2, it is part of a large central complex comprising a shopping mall in South America.
+It is one of the major Santiago attractions for architecture enthusiasts.

 Museo Chileno de Arte Precolombino to See Pre-Columbian Art